aubricot/computer_vision_with_eol_images/classification_for_image_tagging/README.md

 :arrow_right: :seedling: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/aubricot/computer_vision_with_eol_images/blob/master/classification_for_image_tagging/rating/classify_images.ipynb) Click here to start generating tags.

 ## Getting Started
-Except preprocessing.py files (plantclef_preprocessing.py), all files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html) (Google Colaboratory, "a free cloud service, based on Jupyter Notebooks for machine-learning education and research").
+All files in this repository are run in [Google Colab](https://research.google.com/colaboratory/faq.html) (Google Colaboratory, "a free cloud service, based on Jupyter Notebooks for machine-learning education and research"), except plantclef_preprocessing.py.
 Using Colab, everything is run entirely in the cloud (and can link to Google Drive) and no local software or library installs are requried.

 For additional details on steps below, see the [project wiki](https://github.com/aubricot/computer_vision_with_eol_images/wiki).